Getting things done by not trying

 When Jobs was taking calligraphy class because he found it fascinating, and he didn’t care about its practical application.
 Unknowingly, he was collecting stepping stones for his future path.
 So, when an opportunity to design the future of personal computing arose, Jobs was perfectly placed to see how much typography matters as no other computing pioneer had the specific set of taste that he had.

-Before I finish my notes, I wanted to make sure I (and the book) is not misunderstood.
+Before I finish my notes, I want to make sure I (and the book) is not misunderstood.
 By not aiming for greatness, it is not meant that you don’t intend to do great work.
 Great work and passion is absolutely required for doing anything worthwhile.
 The claim rather is that great work shouldn’t be put in the pursuit of a great objective.
 Instead, it should be put in the pursuit of what you find fascinating.
 Explore with passion and dedication!
 You won’t find success by aiming for success, but you surely won’t find it by doing nothing.

 Also, it’s fine to not hit upon success and greatness!
 There’s always a huge element of luck and serendipity involved in hitting a home-run.
 But, the truly great part about exploring what you find fascinating is that even if doesn’t lead to riches, you’d be better off as you would have lived life on your terms, did what you thought was interesting, and had a lot of fun along the way.